arangodb/docs/3.10/indexing-geo.md

 up with a corrupt geo index and wrong results.

-Therefore, the additional flag `legacyPolygons` has been introduced for geo indexes, it is relevant for those which have `geoJson` set to `true`.
+Therefore, the additional flag `legacyPolygons` has been introduced for geo indexes, it is relevant for those that have `geoJson` set to `true`.
 Old geo indexes from versions from below 3.10 will always implicitly have the `legacyPolygons` flag set to `true`.
-Newly generated geo indexes from 3.10 on will have the `legacyPolygons` flag by default set to `false`, however, it can still be explicitly overwritten with `true` to create a legacy index, however, this is not recommended.
+Newly generated geo indexes from 3.10 on will have the `legacyPolygons` flag by default set to `false`, however, it can still be explicitly overwritten with `true` to create a legacy index.
+However, this is not recommended.

-A geo index with `legacyPolygons` set to `true` will use the old, pre 3.10 rules for the parsing GeoJSON polygons.
-This will in particular allow that old indexes after an upgrade will still produce the same - potentially wrong - results as before the upgrade.
+A geo index with `legacyPolygons` set to `true` will use the old, pre-3.10 rules for the parsing GeoJSON polygons.
+This will in particular allow that old indexes after an upgrade will still produce the same – potentially wrong – results as before the upgrade.
 A geo index with `legacyPolygons` set to `false` will use the new, correct and consistent method for parsing of GeoJSON polygons.

-We recommend that if you use a geo index and upgrade from a version below 3.10 to a version of 3.10 or higher, you drop your old geo indexes and create new ones with `legacyPolygons` set to `false`.
+It is recommended that, if you use a geo index and upgrade from a version below 3.10 to a version of 3.10 or higher, you drop your old geo indexes and create new ones with `legacyPolygons` set to `false`.

-There is a caveat, though: It is possible that you have unknowingly been relying on the old - wrong - parsing of GeoJSON polygons.
+There is a caveat, though: It is possible that you have unknowingly been relying on the old (wrong) parsing of GeoJSON polygons.
 It is in particular possible that you have polygons in your data which mean to refer to a relatively small region, but have the boundary running clockwise around the intended interior.
-In this case, they would have been interpreted as intended prior to 3.10, but from 3.10 on they would be interpreted as "the other side" of the boundary.
+In this case, they would have been interpreted as intended prior to 3.10, but from 3.10 on, they would be interpreted as "the other side" of the boundary.
 Unfortunately, these have to be found the hard way, because there is no way to detect this automatically, since the clockwise boundary might have been meant intentionally to specify the complement of the small region.

 Indexed GeoSpatial Queries
 --------------------------